And Now For the Fine Print . . .

 Grievance Process

-Students enrolled in online degree/distance education programs at A&M-Commerce have the right to know the grievance process related to academic programs.
-The grievance process at A&M-Commerce is outlined under Judicial Affairs.
+Students enrolled in online degree/distance education programs at East Texas A&M have the right to know the grievance process related to academic programs.
+The grievance process at East Texas A&M is outlined under Judicial Affairs.
 After exhausting the internal process, a student who physically resides outside of Texas can contact the state agency where the student physically resides.
 Students residing in the State of Texas will contact The Texas Higher Education Coordinating Board.

 Complaint Resolution